 Spring heralds warmer temperatures and this a great time to squeeze in a ski trip over Easter before the season finishes.
 Bluebird days and fabulous snow conditions make skiing at this time of year unmissable.
 St Patrick's Day celebrations in March are legendary, particularly in New York and Chicago where even the river turns green.
 With the warmer temperatures, the snow starts to melt in the northern half of the country, whilst down south, warm days give plenty of opportunity for exploring.
 As nature emerges after winter, so the National Parks and forests burst into life.
 California is the place to be spring - pick up your convertible and hit the road!

 For those not tied to school holidays, June is a wonderful time to head to the States or Canada.
 Long, warm sunny days make for great hiking conditions, the snow has melted yielding fast flowing rivers and the wildlife abundant.
 With the advent of July and August comes the peak season, one of the most popular times to visit.
 The Calgary Stampede is one to tick off in Canada with the pinnacle of celebrations in the States culminating on July 4th and no matter where you are, there'll be fireworks lighting up the summer skies.
 Long sunny days are perfect for getting into the great outdoors; whether that's exploring National Parks, catching some waves on the coast or taking in the city sights.

 Autumn (September - November)

-As the summer days transition to autumn, nature puts on a spectacular exhibition of color, which brings visitors flocking from across the globe.
-Vibrant displays of gold, orange and scarlet foliage produce stunning vistas, with New England the place to head to witness nature's display of fiery color.
+As the summer days transition to autumn, nature puts on a spectacular exhibition of colour, which brings visitors flocking from across the globe.
+Vibrant displays of gold, orange and scarlet foliage produce stunning vistas, with New England the place to head to witness nature's display of fiery colour.
 Bright sunny days, pleasant temperatures make it an appealing time to visit, with less crowds.